 In the research, a literature study was conducted as a priority; a 22-question questionnaire form prepared by Sarı (2010) according to a closed-ended, multiple-choice and 5-point likert scale was used to provide data.
 September June 2021, it was tried to contact the authorities of travel agencies operating as travel agencies located in the centre of Mersin in June-September 2021(some agencies are mainly engaged in transportation).
 Travel agencies have been visited one by one and surveys have been made face to face.
 The questionnaires were conducted face-to-face or using the leave-to-collect method.
-Some of the officials of travel agencies in the agencies because their jobs were low during the pandemic period) Some of them did not want to be interviewed, and some of them did not do the surveys for different reasons.
+Some of the officials of travel agencies could not be reached (It was learned that there were only lower-level employees in the agencies because their jobs were low during the pandemic period) Some of them did not want to be interviewed, and some of them did not do the surveys for different reasons.
 In total, thirty-seven travel agency officials have been reached.